George W. Bush shoe-throwing incident

-On 14 December 2008, Iraqi journalist Muntadhar al-Zaidi removed his shoes and threw them at then United States President George W. Bush during a joint press conference with then Iraqi Prime Minister Nouri al-Maliki in Baghdad, Iraq.
-Bush quickly ducked, avoiding being hit by either of the shoes.
+On 14 December 2008, Iraqi journalist Muntadhar al-Zaidi removed his shoes and threw them at United States president George W. Bush during a joint press conference with Iraqi prime minister Nouri al-Maliki in Baghdad, Iraq.
+Bush quickly ducked, avoiding being hit by either shoe.
 The second shoe collided with a U.S. flag positioned behind Bush.
-Al-Zaidi was subsequently grabbed, kicked, and removed from the room by security.
+Al-Zaidi was subsequently grabbed, and removed from the room by security.